fabiommendes/sidekick/docs/lazy.rst

         sqr_radius = property(_.x**2 + _.y**2)

-:cls:`sidekick.lazy` also accepts quick lambdas.
+:mcs:`sidekick.lazy` also accepts quick lambdas.
 The main difference between both is that properties are read only and not cached, while lazy attributes are cached and writable.